ahmedali12311/HandController/README.md

 2. Position yourself in front of your webcam
 3. Use the following gestures:
-   - Move cursor: Point with your index finger
+- Move cursor using your index finger
-   - Click: Raise your pinky finger
+- Click by high five
-   - Open Notepad: Snap your thumb and middle finger together
+- Open League of legends by opening your 3 index, middle and ring fingers
-   - Switch tabs: Raise your index and middle fingers
+- Switch tabs (Ctrl+Tab) by raising your thumbs and then selecting the tab by pinky finger

 4. Press 'q' to quit the application

 ## Notes